Frederick, Maryland: Education

-Library

-The main library for Frederick County is located in downtown Frederick, with several branches across the county.

 Public schools

 Frederick County Public Schools (FCPS) operates area public schools.

 FCPS ranks number one in the state of Maryland in the 2012 School Progress Index accountability data, which includes overall student performance, closing achievement gaps, student growth and college and career readiness.
 FCPS holds the second-lowest dropout rate in the state of Maryland at 3.84%, with a graduation rate at 93.31%.
 In 2013, FCPS's SAT average combined mean score was 1538, which is 55 points higher than Maryland's combined average of 1483 and 40 points higher than the nation's average of 1498.
+Academic achievement improved from 2024 to 2025 across the system, based on the Maryland School Report Card dataset.
 All of FCPS's high schools, except for Oakdale High School, which was not open to all grade levels at the time of the survey, are ranked in the top 10% of the nation for encouraging students to take AP classes.

 High schools serving Frederick students include: